Jorge Rubén Lugones

-Jorge Rubén Lugones S.J.
-(July 31, 1952) is a prelate of the Roman Catholic Church.
+Jorge Rubén Lugones S.J. (born 31 July 1952) is an Argentine prelate of the Catholic Church.
 He served as bishop of Orán from 1999 until 2008, when he became bishop of Lomas de Zamora.

 Life

-Born in Veinticinco de Mayo, Lugones became a member of the Society of Jesus on April 22, 1979.
-He was ordained to the priesthood on December 3, 1988.
+Born in Veinticinco de Mayo, Lugones became a member of the Society of Jesus on 22 April 1979.
+He was ordained to the priesthood on 3 December 1988.

-On June 2, 1999, he was appointed bishop of Orán.
-Lugones received his episcopal consecration on the following July 30 from Jorge Mario Bergoglio, archbishop of Buenos Aires, the later pope Francis, with archbishop of Resistencia, Carmelo Juan Giaquinta, and archbishop emeritus of Resistencia, Juan José Iriarte, serving as co-consecrators.
-He was installed as bishop on August 6, 1999.
+On 2 June 1999, he was appointed bishop of Orán.
+Lugones received his episcopal consecration on the following 30 July from Jorge Mario Bergoglio, archbishop of Buenos Aires, the later pope Francis, with archbishop of Resistencia, Carmelo Juan Giaquinta, and archbishop emeritus of Resistencia, Juan José Iriarte, serving as co-consecrators.
+He was installed as bishop on 6 August 1999.

-On October 14, 2008, he was appointed bishop of Lomas de Zamora.
-He was installed on the following November 22.
+On 14 October 2008, he was appointed bishop of Lomas de Zamora.
+He was installed on the following 22 November.